sourcebots/docs/content/kit/servo-assembly/_index.md

 ![Servo Assembly](/img/kit/servo-assembly.jpg?width=30pc)

-## Power
-The Arduino itself is powered entirely over USB.
-If you wish to use servos, you'll need to supply an additional 5V through the connector on the hat from the [power board](/kit/power-board).

 ## The servo hat
 The servo hat enables you to control up to 16 servos.
 It's attached to the top of the arduino, passing through its pins.